ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

    * Validates if total number of Iris records should not exceed 2
    * Validates if single irisImg record is present in the input
    * The system matches irisImg record in the input parameter against the mapped UIN/VID of the resident in the auth database.
 3. The system then generates a match score based on the level of match of the Irises.
-The SDK will provide the match score}
+The SDK will provide the match score
 4. The system validates if two irisImg records are present in the input
 5. The system matches each of the irisImg records in the input parameter against the corresponding records of the mapped UIN/VID of the resident in the auth database and then generates a match score based on the level of match of the Irises.
 6. Match score 1 and Match score 2 are generated for each of the images.
 The SDK provides the match score